Student General Misconduct Procedures

-3.1 The Director Student Services will notify the student in writing that an allegation of Misconduct has been made against them.
-The student will be provided with sufficient detail including supplying any evidence provided, to enable them to understand the precise nature of the allegation, and will be asked to provide a written response to the allegation(s) within timeframes determined by the Director, Student Services.
-Due consideration will be given to the nature of the allegation(s), but normally the written response will be required within ten (10) working days.
+3.1 The Director Student Services will notify the student in writing that an allegation of General Misconduct has been received.
+The student will be provided with sufficient detail including supplying any evidence presented, to enable them to understand the precise nature of the allegation, and will be asked to provide a written response to the allegation(s) within timeframes determined by the Director, Student Services.
+Due consideration will be given to the nature of the allegation(s), but usually the written response will be required within ten (10) working days.

 3.2 A student who receives notice of allegation(s) is to respond in writing and may attend a meeting with the Director Student Services to address the allegation(s).
-An administrative support person will attend all such meetings to record the discussion and outcomes (see clause 8 below).
+An administrative officer will attend all such meetings to record the discussion and outcomes (see clause 8 below).

-3.3 A student may be assisted by a support person or representative (such as a JCUSA Student Advocate) to prepare his or her written Response to the allegation(s) or when attending any relevant meetings with the Director Student Services.
+3.3 A student may be assisted by a support person or representative (such as a JCUSA Student Advocate) to prepare his or her written response to the allegation(s).
+The student may be accompanied by a support person, but may not be legally represented when attending any relevant meetings with the Director Student Services.

 3.4 If the student does not respond within ten (10) working days of the notification, or otherwise refuses to engage in the process, this does not halt the misconduct process, and the authorised delegate will move to clause 3.5.

-3.5 The Director Student Services will then make findings about the known facts, after considering:
+3.5 The Director Student Services will then make findings of the known facts, after considering:

 - the materials provided by the person alleging the Student Misconduct weighing up the sufficiency and reliability of various evidence;